vortex314/mqtt2serial/README.md

 - use visual code with platformio extension to open any of the projects
  - compile and download to controller, check out the ports used in the platformio.ini.
 Could differ on your system
 ## Run it
 - check if the serial port is sending out JSON arrays to subscribe and do loopback tests.
-Use minciom or the in-build terminal of platformio
+Use minicom or the in-build terminal of platformio
-- then activate serial2mqtt , adapt the serial2mqtt.json file for the correct ports
+- then activate serial2mqtt , adapt the serial2mqtt.json file for the correct ports.
+Don't forget to close the connection from the previous step.
 ```
 cd ../serial2mqtt
 cd build